Salvatore and Public Act 102-823: Foreseeability.

 In the 2nd District McHenry County case of Marriage of Salvatore, the former husband argued that if he were allowed to modify his child support obligation, it would be reduced by less than half applying the current guidelines under the income sharing amendments.
 So, the case addressed whether the former wife’s prospective employment had been anticipated as reflected in the parties’ marital settlement and joint parenting agreement.

 This topic is addressed in Gitlin on Divorce: A Guide to Illinois Family Law: § 17-1[b][3] “Changes Anticipated by Judgment or Marital Settlement Agreement” including the Hughes decision that is addressed at some length in Salvatore.
-The 2022 update to Gitlin on Divorce: A Guide to Illinois Family Law includes two new critical cases including the 2021 decisions in Yabush, 2021 IL App (1st) 201136; and Durdov, 2021 IL App (1st) 191811, ¶ 4.
+The 2022 update to Gitlin on Divorce: A Guide to Illinois Family Law includes the recent 2021 decisions in Yabush, 2021 IL App (1st) 201136; and Durdov, 2021 IL App (1st) 191811, ¶ 4, that are no longer good law.

 The income sharing amendments provide: